macCesar/Data-Binding-Demo/readme.md

 Then, download the App and run it on your device, or simulator.

 ## Content
-The first release of this demo includes a Chats Demo with two views: one that shows a list of recent chats and another that provides a detailed view of a selected chat.
+The first release of this App includes a Chats Demo with two views: one that shows a list of recent chats and another that provides a detailed view of a selected chat.

 This app will contain the following demos:
 - Chats ✅